fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 ### Guideline: Do use existing second-level namespaces where appropriate

 .NET and F# components are placed in second-level namespaces such as "FSharp.Control", "FSharp.Data", "FSharp.Net", "FSharp.Compiler", "FSharp.Text", "FSharp.Core" and so on.
-Do consider using these patterns, especially to avoid two-word project names.
+Use these prefixes where possible, rather than inventing new ones.

 For example, a library like "FSharp.Actor" might be better renamed to "FSharp.Control.Actor".
-Likewise, a type provider for a data source or schema format XYZ should normally use "FSharp.Data.XYZ".
+Similarly, "FSharp.Reactive" is better renamed to "FSharp.Control.Reactive".
+Likewise, a type provider for a data source or schema format XYZ should normally be placed in "FSharp.Data", e.g. "FSharp.Data.XYZ".

 <br />